Federal Blackmail and Extortion – 18 U.S.C. § 873

-Extortion (blackmail) is the gaining of property or money by threat of harm to person, property, or reputation or force.
-Displaying an immediate danger to the victim is not a necessary element to the charge of extortion but mere words of threat or use of force to gain property or money from another person suffices.
+Extortion (blackmail) is the gaining of property or money by threat of harm to a person, property, or reputation or force.
+Displaying an immediate danger to the victim is not a necessary element to the charge of extortion, but mere words of threat or use of force to gain property or money from another person suffice.

 Our lawyers are well seasoned and well educated on extortion laws and the federal system and how things work.
 We can definitely help you!

-If you or someone you know is facing federal extortion charges, contact our our law firm and set up a free face to face consultation.
+If you or someone you know is facing federal extortion charges, contact our law firm and set up a free face-to-face consultation.
 We will get started on your case immediately.